|

 The GENCODE Project: Encyclopedia of genes and genes variants

+GENCODE is a sub-project of ENCODE.
 The overall goal of the proposal is to identify all protein-coding genes in the regions of the human genome selected within the ENCODE project.
 This means the delineation of one complete mRNA sequence for at least one splice isoform of each protein coding gene in the ENCODE regions, and often, but not systematically, the inference of a number of additional alternative splice forms of these genes.
+Towards that end, we plan to use a wide variety of existing computational gene prediction tools among which those that take advantage of the conservation of characteristic features between the human genes and their orthologues in other vertebrate species will play an essential role.
+Computational predictions will be followed by experimental verification with RT-PCR, RACE and direct sequencing of the products.
+The entire system will be integrated in a largely automated pipeline.

 In contrast to other undirected large-scale gene characterization projects, our proposal emphasizes a targeted approach in which computational gene predictions guide the subsequent experimental verification.
 We will follow an stepwise strategy in which we will first validate known genes, then we will confirm reliable computational predictions, and finally we will identify previously unknown genes.
 Specifically, our aims are: